-Millie Bobby Brown reveals how she knew Jake Bongiovi was 'the one'
+Millie Bobby Brown's ‘Stranger Things’ co-star says he's officiating her wedding

 Fans quickly noticed that she was wearing a ring on her left hand.

-"I’ve loved you three summers now, honey, I want ‘em all," she captioned the pic.
+"I’ve loved you three summers now, honey, I want ‘em all," she captioned the pic using a Taylor Swift lyric.

+Months later, while doing Brown's makeup on her YouTube channel, Bongiovi spoke about their engagement and said he was quite "nervous" when he proposed to the "Stranger Things" star.

+"It's not a known story.
+There were many different factors that went into it that were actually life-threatening, that if they went awry, it could have been detrimental to your life," he said in September 2023, with a laugh.
+"But luckily for you, it was amazing."

 While their young engagement raised some eyebrows, Jon Bon Jovi defended his son's young engagement, telling Andy Cohen, “I don’t know if age matters, you know, if you find the right partner and you grow together.”